Udilainer/User-management-service/README.md

 ## Features

 * REST API endpoints (`GET`, `POST`, `DELETE`) for user management via FastAPI.
-* Add new users with validation (ID, Name, Email format and constraints) using Pydantic and `email-validator`.
+* Add new users with validation (ID, Name, Email format and constraints) using Pydantic.
 * Remove users by ID.
 * Load user data from a JSON file, skipping invalid entries and overwriting duplicates.
 * Export current user list to a JSON file.
 * Configurable logging via `config/logging.ini`.
 * Comprehensive unit and integration tests using pytest.
+* API response validation using custom JSON schemas (for User and User List).
 * Detailed test reporting using Allure.

 ## Prerequisites